rlkamalapurkar/ipopt_mex/README.md

 	```
 	- Navigate to the `ipopt_mex\src` folder and run `CompileIpoptMexLib.m`.

-The complete toolbox with MUMPS and HSL linear solvers should now be in `$DIR\ipopt_mex\src\install`.
+The complete toolbox with MUMPS and HSL linear solvers should now be in `$DIR\install`.
 The toolbox should be portable to any Windows computer.
 As long as the directory `$DIR\install\lib` is on your MATLAB path, Ipopt should work.

 Test your setup by running the examples in the `$DIR\install\examples` directory.
 In MATLAB, navigate to the `install` directory and run
 ```